woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

     .. note:: You may wish to increase the above recommendation when working with raster data, or on a larger machine.

-13. Append the following additional :guilabel:`Java Options` to optimize memory management for the larger requests expected when working with geospatial data.
+13. Append the following additional :guilabel:`Java Options` to optimize memory management for the larger requests needed when working with geospatial data.

     * :guilabel:`Java Options`: